seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ### Metric group for vector data source with multiple classes

-Our example data `benthic` is a single file with different habitats defined by a `class` parameter.
+Next add a metric group for measuring sketch overlap with predicted presence of benthic species. `benthic` is made up of a single datasource with multiple habitats defined by the `class` attribute.
 While there were many types of habitats, we may want to only focus on Sand, Rubble, and Rock.
-In this case, `classKey` must be `class` and `classIds` have to match the features in the vector file.
-My metric group would look like this:
+To do this, you'll add multiple class records, each with a `classKey` of `class` and a `classId` with a value to match on.

+Add the following record to the end of the array in `project/metrics.json` and save the file.

 ```json
 {